Accounting for Royalty Payments: Carrying Balances Forward

 Closely related to Advances are other expenses associated with a royalty recipient, including “excess returns”.
 An excess return is when returns of a product for a period exceed sales.
 This will often happen when a product does not sell as well as expected, and several months later is returned.

 When accounting for royalty payments, Royalty Tracker creates an expense to recoup the excess returns against future sales.
 This will show as a negative balance forward on the royalty statement.
-Royalty Tracker actually can help prevent against this by enabling you to withhold a “Reserve Against Returns”.
+Royalty Tracker actually can help protect against this by enabling you to withhold a “Reserve Against Returns”.
 Not all contracts enable this, but if yours do, we encourage you to take advantage of this feature.

 Similarly, other expenses, for example wire transfer fees, which are charged against the royalty recipient, can yield a negative balance forward.